aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 The Workspace app installer is a single executable just it has been with Citrix Receiver.
 This presents a challenge to deploy Workspace app as a line-of-business application with Intune which requires Win32 applications to be packaged as a single Windows Installer file.
 PowerShell scripts are a simple alternative, but deploying applications via PowerShell has two key considerations:

-  * PowerShell scripts can&#8217;t be applied to computer groups
+  * PowerShell scripts can't be applied to computer groups
   * PowerShell scripts are executed on devices only when an Azure Active Directory user is signed in to the device

 Deploying this way also means that the Workspace app will be deployed regardless of user choice and of course does not support deployment via the Intune Company Portal.

-Like we&#8217;ve done [previously with Citrix Receiver](https://stealthpuppy.com/deploy-citrix-receiver-intune/), the Workspace app can be [deployed to Windows 10 machines via Intune with PowerShell](https://docs.microsoft.com/en-us/intune/intune-management-extension) without requiring custom packaging.
+Like we've done [previously with Citrix Receiver](https://stealthpuppy.com/deploy-citrix-receiver-intune/), the Workspace app can be [deployed to Windows 10 machines via Intune with PowerShell](https://docs.microsoft.com/en-us/intune/intune-management-extension) without requiring custom packaging.
 We need a consistent URL that will always download the latest version of Workspace app and [a command line to perform a silent installation](https://docs.citrix.com/en-us/citrix-workspace-app-for-windows/install/cfg-command-line.html).
 Your command line options might differ depending on your target environment, but the example script below will download and install the Workspace app.

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">$Url = "https://downloadplugins.citrix.com/Windows/CitrixWorkspaceApp.exe"
 $Target = "$env:SystemRoot\Temp\CitrixWorkspaceApp.exe"